LAC-Tech/website/input/hire.md

 ## Summary

-- Coded in a wide variety of paradigms, from functional programming to systems programming
+- Developed in many paradigms, from functional programming to systems programming.
-- Deployed backend, frontend, and desktop software
+- Deployed backend, frontend, and desktop software.
-- Solved challanges using document databases, relational databases and key-value stores
+- Modelled data using document databases, relational databases and key-value stores.
 - Senior work as a Technical Lead and Solutions Architect.

 ## Past Clients